ruuda/blog/posts/abstraction-not-syntax.md

 and alternative configuration formats are making the rounds.
-While I applaud replacing yaml with simpler formats like toml, and I prefer working with pretty code over working with ugly code, I also think that arguing over which multi-line string syntax is superior is missing a deeper issue.
+While I applaud replacing yaml with simpler formats like toml, and I prefer working with pretty code over working with ugly code, I also think that arguing over which multi-line string syntax is superior, is missing a deeper issue.

 When configurations grow more complex,